Code-Institute-Submissions/svickery-critflick_SepResub/README.md

 #### Add Review

 Located in the navigation bar as well as being able to from the previously mentioned add review button on the profile page.
 Users can add a review whenever the choose and will be given a simple form to follow.
 This includes a url link for the user to add for the review.
 Once the information is complete and the review is written, there is a submit button to add this to the site.
 This review will be visible to all people navigating to the site.
+Dropdown menu's have been added to the genre and rating fields, to make it easier for the user.

 #### Edit Review

 This is not available in the navigation but links directly from the edit button.
 This page will render all the previous information supplied in the review.
+Dropdown menu's have been added to the genre and rating fields, to make it easier for the user.

 #### Log Out